-Please note: the list was created before the second national lockdown was announced on 31st October and therefore the information is now out of date.
+Please note: the list was created before the third national lockdown was announced and therefore the information is now out of date.

-You can read the new National Restrictions here.
+You can read the latest National Restrictions here.

 We hope to be able to resume this service and update the list when the restrictions are lifted.